EanNewton/FamBot/README.md

 			return result
 ```

-Which will look something like:
+Which will look something like this for the config table:

 ![config entry](https://i.imgur.com/YVm2fIf.png)

+And for the user table:

 ![user entry](https://i.imgur.com/ix7LXB3.png)

 Breaking down the 'schedule' entry in the config table into a list of Pendulum datetime objects.
 We also create a temporary entry at the beginning of the list.